This post may contain affiliate links. See our affiliate disclaimer here.

 Driving

-French roads can be narrow, especially in smaller villages, to the point where you may find yourself thinking, “Is this really a two-way road?”
-The answer is probably yes and as you saw in the video, it can get stressful fast!
+French roads can be narrow, especially in smaller villages, to the point where you may think, “Is this really a two-way road?”
+The answer is probably yes.
+As you saw in the video, it can get stressful fast!

 Toll Roads

-Most major roads across France are toll roads (think of interstates or highways in America—they are all toll roads in France).
+Most major roads across France are toll roads.
+Picture interstates or highways in America.
+Those are all toll roads in France.

-That was our biggest toll ticket, but on days where we spent a couple of hours on toll roads, we usually paid $20-$35 in fees.
-We opted for toll roads when we needed to cover a few hundred miles or when the non-toll-road option offered by Google Maps seemed a little too long.
+That $60 border crossing was our biggest toll ticket, but on days where we spent a couple of hours on toll roads, we usually paid $20-$35 in fees.
+We opted for toll roads when we needed to cover a few hundred miles quickly, but when we could, we updated our settings in Google Maps to “Avoid Toll Roads” to pass through small French villages off the highway.

 The toll roads will offer many rest stops, known as aires, where you can refuel, grab food, have a picnic, or even let kids play on the playground.
 (If you’re looking for a taste of home, you’ll often see McDonald’s and Starbucks at aires.)